andygimma/timoun/README.md

 ### Set up your environment
 1. Download Google App Engine for Python. https://cloud.google.com/appengine/downloads

-    We will be using Python 2.7.
+    We are using Python 2.7 and Google App Engine version 1.9.17

 2. Clone this repository